BrianSipple/ember-cli-svgstore/README.md

 # ember-cli-svgstore [![Build Status](https://travis-ci.org/salsify/ember-cli-svgstore.svg?branch=master)](https://travis-ci.org/salsify/ember-cli-svgstore)

-This Ember-CLI plugin uses [broccoli-svgstore](https://github.com/jmarquis/broccoli-svgstore) to combine the contents of individual SVG files as named symbols in one (or more) master SVGs.
+This Ember-CLI addon uses [broccoli-svgstore](https://github.com/jmarquis/broccoli-svgstore) to combine the contents of individual SVG files as named symbols in one (or more) master SVGs.

 The technique employed is outlined in [this CSS Tricks post](http://css-tricks.com/svg-sprites-use-better-icon-fonts/).